hensoldt-analytics/spark-atlas-connector-release/README.md

 Spark models vs Hive models
 ====

-SAC classifies table related entities with two different kind of models: Spark / Hive.

-We decided to skip sending create events for Hive tables managed by HMS to avoid duplication of those events from Atlas hook for Hive .
-For Hive entities, Atlas relies on Atlas hook for Hive as the source of truth.

-SAC assumes table entities are being created in Hive side and just refers these entities via object id if below conditions are true:

-* SparkSession.builder.enableHiveSupport is set
-* The value of "hive.metastore.uris" is set to non-empty

-For other cases, SAC will create table related entities as Spark models.
+This version of SAC always use Spark models, and create table related entities directly.

-One exceptional case is HWC - for HWC source and/or sink, SAC will not create table related entities and always refer to Hive table entities via object id.
+One exceptional case is HWC - for HWC datasource (source and/or sink), SAC will not create table related entities and always refer to Hive table entities via object id.

 Known Limitations (Design decision)
 ====